The Importance of Holiday Marketing

 THEN: Constantly change multiple themes/ banner ads for different promotion offers

 How SunglassLA increased their revenue by 50% with optimal efficiency in their 2020 Summer Sales Campaign

-Like most fashion stores, sales campaigns are great opportunities for Sunglass LA to boost up their revenue & increase customer relation.
-Over the week of Black Friday’s big sales campaign, Sunglass LA had their eyes set on multiple discount programs for each group of customers based on their total lifetime spending.
+Like most fashion stores, sales campaigns are great opportunities for Sunglass LA to boost up their revenue & increase customer relations.
+Over the week of Black Friday’s big sales campaign, Sunglass LA had its eyes set on multiple discount programs for each group of customers based on their total lifetime spending.

 This required the team to execute quite a few challenging and arduous tasks.”We truly had a painful time of manually executing all the tedious and repetitive tasks over and over again”Viet Tran – CEO, SunglassLA

-As you can see, holiday marketing campaigns don’t have to be complex.
+As you can see, holiday marketing strategis don’t have to be complex.
 They can be anything from a simple thread of tweets, right the way through to a full-scale TV advertisement.

-The most important thing to remember is that the planning of your holiday campaigns shouldn’t start the night before the big date.
+The most important thing to remember is you should never start planning the night before the big date.
 It takes time to plan out your ideas, design the creatives, and get sign-off.

-It sounds like a lot of work for one small period, but remember: the holiday seasons are some of the biggest times for spending.
+It sounds like a lot of work for one small period but remembers: the holiday seasons are some of the biggest times for spending.
 Make sure you take advantage whilst you can.

 Our products and services: Shopify automation, BigCommerce automation, Backorder management